Weather Hub

 The City also issues notices regarding service disruptions, facility closures and the weather-related parking ban through the news section of our website and on social media.
-You can subscribe to the City's news and advisories to receive email updates.
+You can also subscribe to receive alerts and emails.

 Information regarding weather-related disruptions to city services, facility closures and when the weather-related parking ban is in effect will be posted here.